-Over the next few months, the Company will be considering how best to implement the Solvency II Directive.
+The Company will continue to consider how best to implement the Solvency II Directive.

 Share capital and dividends

 The share capital of the Company comprises two ordinary shares of £50 each, which were issued at par on incorporation and which are fully paid, and one deferred share of £1, which was allotted on 2 September 1996 and which is fully paid.
 The ordinary shares carry voting rights, but no dividends may be paid on these shares.
 The deferred share carries neither voting nor dividend rights.